The difference between a restraining order and a criminal case in New Jersey

 If you or a loved one has been charged with a criminal offense and is facing a temporary restraining order (TRO), it is imperative that you understand the consequences of being convicted of the criminal offense and the rules governing restraining orders.
 These are two separate and distinct proceedings so it is possible to have the criminal charge dismissed but the final restraining order issued and vice versa.
-Contact Mr. Tormey at his Paramus or Hackensack offices anytime at 201-556-1571.
+Contact Mr. Tormey at his Hackensack offices anytime at 201-556-1571.
 The initial consultation is always provided free of charge.

 Restraining Orders vs. Criminal Charges: Collateral Proceedings

 If a domestic violence incident occurs, several things can happen.
 First, the police, when called, can investigate and no charges are brought.
 Typically, in these cases, the victim does not want to press charges, there is no evidence of assault (injuries), and the police did not witness any assault, etc. Second, when the police investigate, a criminal complaint can be filed against one or both of the parties involved for any domestic violence criminal charges such as simple assault, aggravated assault, stalking or harassment.
 If criminal charges are filed, they must be handled in either the local municipal court or in the Superior Court, depending on the severity and the degree of the charges.

 If the charges are indictable (felony) level charges, they must be handled at the Superior Court in the County in which the alleged crime occurred.
 If the charges are disorderly persons offenses (misdemeanor), they can be handled in the local municipal court in which the offense allegedly occurred.
 The criminal charges are a completely separate proceeding that any restraining order if one is issued.